The Bankrate promise

 When you make a will, purchase a life insurance policy or open a retirement account, one of the first things you’ll be asked is who you’d like to name as your primary beneficiary.
-Simply put, that is the person or persons who will receive the benefits of the policy or account when you die.
+Your primary beneficiary is the person or persons who will receive the benefits of the policy or account when you die.

 Your beneficiary doesn’t have to be a person — it can be an organization or charity.
-For example, you can name your college alma mater to receive your payout for the purpose of endowing a scholarship in your name.
+For example, you can name your college alma mater to receive your payout to endow a scholarship in your name.

-A contingent beneficiary, meanwhile, is the person who will receive the benefits if the primary beneficiary has died, is unable to be located or, for whatever reason, refuses the payout.
-You could think of the contingent as the auxiliary, or back-up, beneficiary — someone who benefits if the primary person is not able to receive the benefits.
+A contingent beneficiary is the person or entity that will receive the benefits if the primary beneficiary has died, is unable to be located or, for whatever reason, refuses the payout.
+You could think of the contingent as the auxiliary, or backup, beneficiary — someone who benefits if the primary person cannot receive the benefits.

 You can name multiple primary and contingent beneficiaries, and many people do.
 But the contingent beneficiaries will not receive the proceeds from your policy unless all of the primary beneficiaries are unavailable.
-If even one of them steps forward, the contingent beneficiaries do not benefit.
+If even one of the primary beneficiaries steps forward, the contingent beneficiaries do not receive the death benefit.

 Primary vs contingent beneficiaries

 If you’d like to name multiple beneficiaries, you merely have to state your beneficiary designations when you purchase the policy.
 A policyholder may choose to name their husband as the primary beneficiary and their two children as contingent beneficiaries, each receiving 50% of the payout.
 Keep in mind that the beneficiary structure may determine how likely a contingent beneficiary is to receive benefits.
 For example, someone could designate three primary beneficiaries and one contingent beneficiary for a life insurance policy on a per capita basis.
 In this scenario, if one beneficiary dies, the other two primary beneficiaries would split the payout evenly.
 The contingent beneficiary would only receive a payout if all three primary beneficiaries died or could not be located.